LLNL/SSAPy/JOSS/paper.md

 # Summary

-SSAPy is a fast, flexible, high-fidelity orbital modeling and analysis tool for orbits spanning from low-Earth orbit into the cislunar regime.
+SSAPy is a fast, flexible, high-fidelity orbital modeling and analysis tool for orbits spanning from low-Earth orbits (<2000 Km alitiude) orbits in the cislunar regime (between the earth and moon).

-Ability to define satellite parameters (area, mass, radiation and drag coefficients, etc.)

-Support for multiple data types (e.g., read in orbit from TLE file, define a set of Keplerian, Equinoctial, or Kozai Mean Keplerian elements, etc.)

-Define a fully customizable analytic force propagation model including the following:

-    Earth gravity models (WGS84, EGM84, EGM96, EGM2008)

-    Lunar gravity model (point source & harmonic)

-    Radiation pressure (Earth & solar)

-    Forces for all planets out to Neptune

-    Atmospheric drag models

-    Maneuvering (takes a user defined burn profile)
+Orbits can be flexiabley specified from common input format such as Keplerian elements or two-line element data files.
+Addionally, SSAPy allows users to model satellite and specify parameters such as satilite area, mass, and drag coefficents.
+SSAPy includes a customizable force propagations with a range of Earth, Lunar, Radiation, Atmospheric, and Maneuvering models.
+SSAPy makes use of various integration methods (e.g., Runge-Kutta, Keplerian, and Taylor series)

 Various community used integrators: SGP4, Runge-Kutta (4, 8, and 7/8), SciPy, Keplerian, Taylor Series